 Despite having a master’s degree in sustainability, I was still using old-fashioned, plastic-packaged laundry detergent, dish soap, and cleaning products until I started researching this series of plastic-free product reviews.

 Why?
 Because there was always something more fun to do.
-Until this year.
+Until 2020.

 Jump to the full reviews here: